ajs17/memills/content/people/mills-edward-hallock-1819-family/features/baptism.md

 **Lettie Delphene Personius (1892-1909)**

   - Lettie Personius, aged 16 years, died at City Hospital yesterday of gangrenous appendicitis.
-Miss Personious was the daughter of Postmaster Jacob Wilson Personius (1866-1906) of Caroline Depot, who was killed by a Lackawanna freight train near his home on Dec.
-14, 1906.
+Miss Personious was the daughter of Postmaster Jacob Wilson Personius (1866-1906) of Caroline Depot, who was killed by a Lackawanna freight train near his home on 14 Dec 1906.
 Lettie's death is noted in the journals of George Jansen.

 **Charlotte Esther (Vorhis) Pancoe (1893-1964)**